Business Days Calculator

 Common Business Day Calculations

-Business day calculations are essential for shipping estimates, legal deadlines, SLA commitments, and project planning.
+Business day calculations are essential for shipping estimates, formal deadlines, service timelines commitments, and project planning.
 A standard work week has 5 business days (Monday through Friday), so 10 business days equals 2 work weeks, and 20 business days is approximately one calendar month.
 Each link below shows the exact target date with a calendar that highlights only working days, making it easy to visualize weekends that are skipped.

 What Counts as a Business Day?